Event

 Fugue - Aaron Amar Bhamra & Celine Mathieu

-On air:
+On air

-At the close of the 19th century, the Kneipp sanatorium landed in Bokrijk, a village next to Genk, drawn by the abundance of clean—and therefore healthy—air.
-At this sanctuary, lung patients would reside to cure from tuberculosis and other respiratory ailments through hydro-, balneo- and aërotherapy.
+At the close of the nineteenth century, the Kneipp sanatorium landed in Bokrijk, a village next to Genk, drawn by the abundance of clean—and therefore healthy—air.
+At this sanctuary, lung patients would reside to cure their tuberculosis and other respiratory ailments through hydro-, balneo- and aërotherapy.
 Simultaneously, the region of Genk became a renowned station d’artistes—a beloved haven for painters, scientists and writersthat flourished with the same fresh air that nourished its natural landscape.
 The latter fled when the mining industry of coal extraction irreversibly scarred the landscape.
 Oxygen was sparse in this vast network of tunnels, while its fabricators often suffered from dust lungs and other pulmonary diseases.
 Air thus carries the sound of many voices and the weight of many histories—on the one hand healing through purity and presence, on the other harmful through pollution and absence.
 Air quality and health remain therefore inseparable and indispensable to all life, then and now.

-Fugue was produced in collaboration with Phileas - The Austrian Office for Contemporary Art and with the support of the Flemish Government, the City of Genk, the Federal Ministry for Arts, Culture, the Civil Service and Sport (BMKOES) of Austria and the Austrian Cultural Forum Brussels.
+Fugue was produced in collaboration with Phileas - The Austrian Office for Contemporary Art and with the support of the Flemish Government, the City of Genk, the Federal Ministry for Arts, Culture, Civil Service and Sport (BMKOES) of Austria and the Austrian Cultural Forum Brussels.

 No items found.